Skip to content

-There's something about a well-aged piece of furniture that a brand new one simply can't replicate.
-The warm patina of Brazilian rosewood, the dovetail joints on a mid-century teak dresser, the quiet confidence of an object that has already proven it can last - these are qualities that take decades to develop.
+There's something about a well-aged piece of furniture that a brand-new one simply can't replicate.
+The warm patina of Brazilian rosewood, the dovetail joints on a mid-century teak dresser, and the quiet confidence of an object that's already proven it can last are qualities that take decades to develop.

-At Fullhouse Modern, we've always believed that great interiors don't have to be built entirely from new pieces.
-Our vintage furniture collection sits alongside our modern offerings for exactly this reason - because vintage and antique furniture bring something to a home that new pieces can't.
+At Fullhouse Modern, we've always believed great interiors don't need to be built entirely from new pieces.
+Our vintage furniture collection sits alongside our modern offerings because vintage furniture brings character, craftsmanship, and longevity that new furniture often can't match.

 Vintage vs Antique Furniture: Understanding the Difference

-Antique furniture is generally defined as any piece that is 100 years old or more.
-This is the standard used by most customs agencies and auction houses.
-True antiques span everything from Georgian and Victorian pieces through to early 20th century Arts and Crafts work.
+Antique furniture is generally defined as furniture that is 100 years old or more.
+This includes Georgian, Victorian, and early 20th-century Arts and Crafts pieces.

-The pieces we carry in our vintage collection fall primarily into this mid-century category: Danish-crafted rosewood and teak pieces from the 1960s and 70s, made to a standard that simply isn't replicated in mass production today.
+Most pieces in our vintage collection fall into this category: Danish-crafted rosewood and teak furniture from the 1960s and 70s, built to standards rarely seen today.

 Why Mid-Century Danish Design Has Endured